WCSCourses/AMR_2026/course_modules_2026/Metagenomics/CP10_Metagenomics.md

 * **What It Does**: MetaBAT2 clusters contigs into bins that represent draft genomes.
 * **Key Option**:
-	- `m 1500`: Sets the minimum contig length to 1500 bp for binning.
+	- `-m 1500`: Sets the minimum contig length to 1500 bp for binning.

 2. **Examine Binning Results**:
 The binned genomes are saved in `bins_folder/`, with each bin corresponding to a draft genome.